gyorilab/indra_db/doc/web_ui_doc/search_introduction.rst

 The search options are as follows:

-- Agent/Entity: enter one or, optionally, two agents.
+- Agent: enter one or, optionally, two agents.
+The agents represent the entities that are part of the extracted interaction.
 For each agent you can enter either its identifier directly or enter its name and use the "Find identifier" button to do a search for an identifier by the entity name.
 You can enter any type of agent that INDRA recognizes, such as a gene, a small molecule, a biological process, etc.
 - Agent role: